-If you're like many busy Americans, you may feel the need for an extra boost of energy to stay focused and perform at your best throughout the day.
-Whether you experience the age-old 3 p.m. slump at your desk or you need an extra jolt to power through a morning workout, you may be looking for healthy energy drinks.
+If you’re like many busy Americans, you may feel the need for an extra boost of energy to stay focused and perform at your best throughout the day.
+Whether you experience the age-old 3 p.m. slump at your desk or you need an extra jolt to power through a morning workout, you may be looking for healthy energy drinks and coffees.

 Caffeine happens to be the most-consumed energy booster in the world.
 From coffee to tea to chocolate, about 90% of Americans consume caffeine in some form every day.
 And increasingly, people are turning to energy drinks to satisfy their energy needs.

 Energy drink consumption is especially high among young adults.
 In a 2016 survey, over one-third of 18- to 29-year-old respondents said they consumed energy drinks on a regular basis.